-Github is a code hosting platform for version control and collaboration.
-There are three primary use cases for using a version control system like github in science.
+GitHub ⤴ is a cloud-based hosting platform that provides developers a space to store their projects, collaborate with others, and version-control their code.
+There are three primary use cases for using a version control platform like GitHub in science:

 - Sharing of bioinformatics scripts

 Probably the most important use-case for new users is documentation.

 For those transitioning from a wet-lab, GitHub repos can be thought of as the